lukaszszafranski/GeoAPI/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy up and running follow these simple example steps:
+To get a local copy up and running follow these simple steps:

 ### Prerequisites
 * Docker